Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Passive lifestyle;

-• Improper nutrition, fraught with an increase in body weight and, accordingly, an increase in the load on the joints;
+• Improper nutrition, which can lead to increased body weight and, accordingly, increased stress on the joints;

-• Carrying the bag on the same shoulder;
+• Carrying a bag on the same shoulder;

 • Heavy physical labor with heavy lifting;